Black female with notebook & pen thinking, money-related icons floating around

 Applying for financial aid

-Graduate students apply for aid the same way as undergrads—by completing the Free Application for Federal Student Aid (FAFSA)—although in most instances, parents’ financial information is not needed.
+Graduate students apply for aid the same way as undergrads—by completing the Free Application for Federal Student Aid (FAFSA)—although in most instances, parental financial information is not needed.
 “We recommend you complete the FAFSA, even if you don’t plan to take loans,” Alicea says.
 “Some scholarships include a need component on their award, and it’s important to have that information available so you don’t miss out on the opportunity to apply.
 Some scholarships even require you to include the parent information on the FAFSA, even though you’re considered independent as a graduate student.”

 Besides federal aid, schools may have institutional aid available, such as assistantships.
-These opportunities are often bundled with scholarships, so students may receive a paid work placement that offers a scholarship, hourly work, or both.
+These opportunities are often bundled with scholarships, so graduate students may receive a paid work placement that offers a scholarship, hourly work, or both.
 “Unlike federal loans, institutional aid is typically not dependent on the receipt of a FAFSA.
 However, if an institution offers need-based scholarships or grants at the graduate level, they may use the FAFSA to formally determine a student’s eligibility,” Hanscom says.
 “Students should keep in mind that if schools do offer some sort of institutional aid, it’s imperative that the student adhere to all stated admission deadlines.
 To be eligible for institutional aid, students often have to apply earlier in the pipeline to ensure consideration.”

 One mistake many graduate students make, according to Alicea, is not applying for aid at all because they (mistakenly) assume there’s nothing available.
-“It takes a lot of legwork to find and apply for scholarships, but every bit of a loan you can avoid borrowing makes a big difference in your after-school finances,” she explains.
-One piece of advice she gives every student she meets with: apply for scholarships throughout your degree program, and minimize loan borrowing as much as possible.
-“We often see students trying to maintain a particular lifestyle they’re used to rather than trimming down their expenses and borrowing only what’s needed to cover their tuition and fees,” she says.
+“It takes a lot of legwork to find and apply for scholarships, but every bit of a loan you can avoid borrowing makes a big difference in your after-school finances,” she says.
+One piece of advice she gives every student she meets with: Apply for scholarships throughout your degree program, and minimize loan borrowing as much as possible.
+“We often see students trying to maintain a particular lifestyle they’re used to rather than trimming down their expenses and borrowing only what’s needed to cover their tuition and fees,” she explains.
 “We always say, ‘Live like a student now so you aren’t forced to live like one after graduation!’”

 Related: How to Find Fellowships and Grants for Grad School